 In addition to NPS, the customer satisfaction is measured among the various customer segments.
-These scores reflect the level of customer satisfaction on a scale from 1 to 10 (1 = extremely dissatisfied, 10 = extremely satisfied).
-The results help to understand how the overall service is perceived by our customers, identifying drivers for improvement in key customer service processes.
+These scores reflect the level of customer satisfaction on a scale from 1 to 10 (1 = extremely dissatisfied, 10 = extremely satisfied) and is expressed as the percentage of customers that value our services with an 8 or higher (so called Delighted Customers).